I tried deploying an AI agent to AgentCore using AgentCore CLI

 }

-Since our conversation just had greetings like "hello", the Helpfulness score was 0.50 (Neutral/Mixed).
-This makes sense as we weren't having a particularly useful conversation.
+Since this was just a greeting exchange like "hello," the Helpfulness evaluation was 0.50 (Neutral/Mixed).
+That makes sense since we weren't having a particularly useful conversation.

-Let's also try running the custom Evaluator (ResponseQuality).
+Let's try running it with our custom Evaluator (ResponseQuality) as well.

 Agent: MyAgent | Mar 22, 2026, 12:57 PM | Sessions: 2 | Lookback: 7d